 Pennsylvania - Northampton County

 Northampton County Pennsylvania has 50 places on the National Register of Historic Places including 9 places of National significance and 10 places of Statewide significance.
-Significant places include Bethlehem Steel Lehigh Plant Mill #2 Annex, Central Bethlehem Historic District, Delaware Division of the Pennsylvania Canal, Gemeinhaus-Lewis David De Schweinitz Residence and Lehigh Canal: Eastern Section Glendon and Abbott Street Industrial Sites.
+Significant places include Bethlehem Steel Lehigh Plant Mill #2 Annex, Central Bethlehem Historic District, Delaware Division of the Pennsylvania Canal, Gemeinhaus-Lewis David De Schweinitz Residence and Historic Moravian Bethlehem Historic District.

-Many famous people are associated with these Northampton County historic places including William Parsons, John Valentine Haidt, Lewis David De Schweinitz, Herman Simon, George Taylor and William Jacob Heller.
+Many famous people are associated with these Northampton County historic places including John Valentine Haidt, Lewis David De Schweinitz, Robert Sayre, William Jacob Heller and George Taylor.

-Some of the country's most noteable architects helped create the Northampton County places including Canvass White, Josiah White, Tobias Hirt, Bethlehem Steel Corporation, Carl Schulze, Herbert C. Dilliard, Charles Beckel, E.A.
-Douglas, Milton Bennett Medary and L.A.
-Francisco.
+Some of the country's most noteable architects helped create the Northampton County places including Josiah White, Canvass White, Bethlehem Steel Corporation, Tobias Hirt, Carl Schulze, Herbert C. Dilliard, Jacob Stem, E.A.
+Douglas, Pasco Construction Co. and Charles Beckel.
 Prominent architectural styles found in Northampton Country are Late Victorian, Federal and Late 19th And 20th Century Revivals.

 Arndt, Jacob, House and Barn (added 2005 - - #05001489)